hschletz/formotron/Readme.md

 // The container must resolve UserMapper::class to an instance of this class. class UserMapper implements Formotron\Transformer
 {
-    // The Database object will be injected by the container public function __construct(private Database $database) {}
+    // The Database object will be injected by the container. public function __construct(private Database $database) {}

     #[Override]